AnthonyANI/mssql-bak2csv/README.md

 ## Value Handling in CSV Output

+### Raw Values

+Data values, such as images and binary, and floats are exported from sqlcmd as-is to avoid mangling by casting or converting or truncating them.

+### Distinguishing Between SQL NULL, "null", and Empty Strings

 To ensure reliable parsing and distinction between SQL `NULL`, the string `"null"` (case-insensitive), and empty strings, the export logic encodes these values as follows:

 - SQL `NULL` values are exported as an empty field (i.e., nothing between the commas: `,,`).